convisoappsec/conviso-docs/docs/cli/installation.md

 python3 -m pip install conviso-flowcli
 ```

-**Note:** If it is not working, we recommend visiting the [other installation commands](#other-installation-commands) section that shows other ways to install.
+**Note:** If it's not working, we recommend visiting the [other installation commands](#other-installation-commands) section that shows other ways to install.

 **You can use the CLI in your CI/CD environment**.
 For details, please check the [menu](../integrations/integrations_intro.md) with all the different tools that we are integrated with.
 If your tool is not there, please contact us to assess it.